contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/06_platform/01_tryinclient.md

 During the implementation phase of your API project, you'll regularly need to interact with you API to verify its behavior.

-Once the API is implemented, consumers will also need to explore the APIs capabilities as they work on their client implementation.
+Once the API is implemented, consumers will also need to explore the API's capabilities as they work on their client implementation.

+You can either export:

+* your whole API definition : a project is created with pre-defined requests for each of the API’s operations.
+You will then be able to set up complex scenarios that emulate real-life usages of your API.
+* a single operation : Restlet Client is opened with a ready-to-go request *for the selected* API operation

-For both of these purposes, Restlet Studio includes a "Try in Restlet Client" button, both in the editor view, and published documentation.
+For both of these purposes, Restlet Studio includes a "Try in Client" button, both in the editor view, and published documentation.

-You can either export your whole API definition into Client or a single operation.
+If you have not yet installed Restlet Client, you will be redirected to the chrome store to install it.
+Note that once you have a Restlet account, you automatically have access to all modules, including Restlet Client and Restlet Cloud, with the same account.

 ## Try an API in Restlet Client